alaaalmasri12/401-data-structures-and-algorithms/challenges/linkedlist/README.md

 # Linked list challenge
 ## Challenge

-challange to to insert a node and find and print linked list
+challange to to insert a node and insert a node before and after a spesfic node

 ## Approach & Efficiency
 1- remove unnecessary code or code that goes to redundant processing